 Private schools are selective and it's advisable to apply early as they are incredibly popular.
 Fees are generally paid annually before the start of the year and many have hidden costs such as family fees upon enrolment and tuition fees so beware of these.

 Private schools are also chosen by parents for a particular offering or amenity.
 If you’re looking for a boarding school, there is St George’s School (all-boys and known for its rugby prowess) or York House (all-girls and heading for its centenary) or the co-ed option Brookes Westshore, with around 50 per cent international students.
-Dating back to the very end of the 19th C and probably the longest-established school in Vancouver is Crofton House School (all-girls) and another with a long pedigree is Glenlyon Norfolk School (1913) whilst the relative pipsqueak, Mulgrave School (1991), is renowned for being international and academic and calls itself the ‘International School of Vancouver’.
+Dating back to the very end of the 19th C and probably the longest-established school in Vancouver is Crofton House School (all-girls) and another with a long pedigree is Glenlyon Norfolk School (1913) whilst amongst the relative pipsqueaks are, Mulgrave School (1991), renowned for being international and academic and calling itself the ‘International School of Vancouver’ and Collingwood School, named after a ship.

 In Vancouver you have a choice of two different curricula, either Canadian (leading to the BC Dogwood) or the International Baccalaureate Programmes.
 Either might include French immersion and in the case of the Canadian curriculum, Advanced Placement courses as well.